altescy/minato/README.md

 Minato enables you to:
 - Download & cache online recsources
   - minato supports the following protocols: HTTP(S) / AWS S3 / Google Cloud Storage
-  - You can manage cached file via command line interface
+  - You can manage cached files via command line interface
-- Automatically updates cached files based on ETag
+- Automatically update cached files based on ETag
   - minato downloads new versions if available when you access cached files
 - Open online files super easily
-  - By using `minato.open`, you can read/write online resources like the built-in `open` method.
+  - By using `minato.open`, you can read/write online resources like the built-in `open` method

 ## Installation